grimmelm/ctech404/ctech402/module_5/M5_Codio_PROJECT/exercise_specs.md

 In English, the following letters are vowels: A, E, I, O, U, and sometimes Y. <br>

-Write a program that counts the number of vowels in a string and outputs that value to the screen. <br>
+Write a program that counts the number of vowels in a string and outputs that number to the screen. <br>

 1. Prompt a user to enter a string on the command line. <br>
 2. Write a function that takes that string as an argument, counts the number of vowels in the string, and returns that integer value.